Read/review the following resources for this activity:

 - Title page

-- References page (minimum of 1 scholarly source)
+- Reference page (minimum of 1 outside scholarly source in addition to course text)

 Explanation & Answer